zoom/videosdk-web-sample/readme.md

 ## Setup

-1. Once cloned, navigate to the `sample-app-videosdk/purejs-demo` directory for the Vanilla JavaScript sample or `sample-app-videosdk/react-demo` for the React sample:
+1. Once cloned, navigate to the `sample-app-videosdk/react-demo` directory for the React sample or `sample-app-videosdk/purejs-demo` for the Vanilla JavaScript sample:

-   `$ cd sample-app-videosdk/purejs-demo` or `$ cd sample-app-videosdk/react-demo`
+   `$ cd sample-app-videosdk/react-demo` or `$ cd sample-app-videosdk/purejs-demo`

+   <i>Primary differences are that the former is built in React and is a much more comprehensive overview of the Video SDK, while the latter showcases a very simple use-case for those uncomfortable with React</i>

 1. Then install the dependencies: